kronostechnologies/build/circleci/README.md

 ## Environment variables

 Environment variables are used to configure the build and deploy process.
 Any variable that start with `CIRCLE_` are CIRCLECI environment variable and should not be overriden.
-Variable starting with `DEPLOY_` are script's own environment variable and should be overriden.
+Variable starting with `DEPLOY_` are script's own environment variable and can be overriden.

 Below an example of overriding environment variable.